 Read more about the Sanctuary Scholarship to see if you meet the eligible criteria.

-It is important to think about how you are going to manage money whilst you study.
+It is important to think about how you are going to manage money whilst you study, especially when taking student accommodation costs into account.
 Here are a few budgeting tips:

 The Money Saving Expert student budgeting planner is a great tool to help you plan your budget.